aler9/howto-nginx-automatic-ssl-certificates/README.md

 * Comments are removed (`sed 's/#.*$//'`);
 * Server blocks (`server { ... }`) are extracted;
 * If a server uses a certbot certificate, and this certificate does not exists, certbot is called to obtain a certificate;
-* When the procedure is finished for every domain, nginx is started.
+* When the procedure is finished, nginx is started.

 ## Renewal